Makakusnik/Nupp/README.md

 ## Current State

 Application is at the beginning.
-I want to explore whole proccess of making web application from project brief through wireframes, UX design, UI design to coding frontend, backend.
+I want to explore whole proccess of making web application that means:
+ -  Project brief
+ -  UX design / Wireframes
+ -  UI design / Mockups
+ -  Designing Database schemas
+ -  Coding
+ -  Server administration / maintenance

-I will share here project brief, link to wireframes, link to design and also I will share my database schemas here.
+I will share project brief, link to wireframes, link to design and also database schemas here.

 Keep in mind I am pre-junior developer, I have no corporate experience so there may be lot of mistakes, but hey, without mistakes there's no progress. :smirk: